andreirusu99/mUAV/Hardware/README.md

 ### Motors
-I used 4 BLDC, 2600KV motors (common for medium-scale drones), together with 6040 propellers (6" long, 4" pitch), with a rated thrust of 800g each.
+I used 4 Turnigy BLDC, 2600KV motors (common for medium-scale drones), together with 6040 propellers (6" long, 4" pitch), with a rated thrust of 800g each.

 ## Stats
 - Mass without battery: **~850g**